awilli1186/wee-website/source/content/v3/style/print.md

 name: Print
 ---

-This tiny media query does the bare-minimum to try and automate getting your pages in a printable format.
-You can add additional rules to ```/source/css/custom/print.less```.
+This lightweight media query does the basics to get your pages in a print-friendly format.
+You can add additional rules to `source/css/custom/print.less`.

 ---note---